Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 As these small gradients are propagated back through many layers, they shrink further, effectively stopping weight updates.

-A zero-centered activation outputs values roughly balanced between negative and positive.
+A zero-centred activation outputs values roughly balanced between negative and positive.

 This helps during optimization: when activations are centered around zero, gradients can flow in both directions, leading to faster and more stable convergence.

-- Still common in output layers for binary classification tasks.
+- Useful in final output layers for outputting probabilistic distributions.

 Sigmoid became popular in the 1980s alongside backpropagation, notably in the work of Rumelhart, Hinton, and Williams Learning Representations by Back‑propagating Errors (1986).